jieter/django-tables2/docs/pages/api-reference.rst

                 This functionality is also available via the ``empty_text`` keyword argument to a table's constructor.

-        show_header (bool): Wether or not to show the table header.
+        show_header (bool): Whether or not to show the table header.
             Defines whether the table header should be displayed or not, by default, the header shows the column names.